 Then the Novel Coronavirus put an end to all of that for these folks, as they are banned from gathering in the lobby.

-Today. the lobby sits empty, no chairs, no tables, no residents, even the often played upright piano is gone.
-Only ghostly echos of by-gone laughter and fading memories of neighbors enjoying each other's company haunts the deserted lobby.
+Today. the lobby sits empty, with no chairs, no tables, no residents, and even the often-played upright piano is gone.
+Only ghostly echos of bygone laughter and fading memories of neighbors enjoying each other's company haunt the deserted lobby.
 What will become of these forgotten folks who are living out what are supposed to be their golden years?
 Cooped up in their modest apartments, they’ve been robbed of their social support system.
 Isolated and afraid of their own shadows, they huddle behind securely bolted doors, waiting, wondering what’s to become of them.
-They have nothing to look forward to, no one comes to visit, many do not own a television or even a radio to keep them company.
+They have nothing to look forward to, no one comes to visit, and many do not own a television or even a radio to keep them company.
 Some own cell phones, but they never ring.
-They stare blankly out of windows which separate them from the outside world where a menacing virus lurks, waiting to pounce—if contracted, it could put them in the hospital—or worse.
+They stare blankly out of windows that separate them from the outside world where a menacing virus lurks, waiting to pounce—if contracted, it could put them in the hospital—or worse.
 What do they have to look forward to?

 Social distancing has proven to slow the spread of the coronavirus, but at what cost to our forgotten elderly?

 In these uncertain times, reach out to your elderly and vulnerable neighbors with a weekly (or daily) phone call or anonymously hang a frequent care package on their door.
 Find a way to let them know they have not been forgotten.
 Just remember—one day in the future—you too could be in their shoes.

 Be safe.
 Be kind.
 Be patient.
 But most of all, show compassion for your neighbors.
 Don't make them suffer this temporary storm alone.

 Don't miss another blog post!
 Get new blog post notifications and new book/story releases sent directly to your email.
 Click here to subscribe.